sitegeist/fluid-components/Documentation/Documentation.md

 # Fluid Components: Documentation

+Before getting started with this documentation, have a look at the [ReadMe file](../ReadMe.md) as it outlines the basic usage as well as the intentions of Fluid Components.

 ## Creating a component

 Fluid components consist of an html file placed inside a folder which has the same name as the file: